andrewharmellaw/camel-boot/README.md

 Finally note that we've managed to do away with all that nasty XML Spring config.
 As mentioned in the *Properties* section above, when we do need to create a bean, we do by creating a ```@Bean``` method it in the ```@Configuration``` annotated ```MyAppConfig``` class, or we explicitly import is with an explicit ```@Import``` at the top of the ```Application``` class.

+Taking the ```MyAppConfig``` class first, you can see there is some boiler-plate which illustrates how to get access to the Spring context (should you need it) and also a Spring bean instance of ```ArchaiusBridgePropertyPlaceholderConfigurer``` which loads the properties (into Spring-, Camel- and Netflix-scopes) from the files listed in the *Properties* section above.
+See [github for more info on the Archaius-Spring-Adapter](https://github.com/Capgemini/archaius-spring-adapter) (which provides this class).

+With the ```@Import```, we're using Spring here to explicitly bring into config-scope another class which is again annotated ```@Configuration```.
+This one comes from one of our dependencies - [springboot-camel-metrics-publisher]() in this case - and simply starts up and registers the servlets which publish the Hystrix metrics stream, the Codahale metrics, and allows thread dumps.
+(For more information on all of these, see the relevant sections below.)

+This indicates a convention.
+If we want to add more configuration ```@Bean```s fo our app alone, we add them to ```MyAppConfig```.
+If we are bringing them in from a dependency, explicitly declare them in ```Application``` via an ```@Import```.

 #### Files to change
 TBC